cliffeby/RochV001/README.md

-# REST Framework

-# One more Sample app

-# Confessions of Cut and Paste
+# Confessions of a Cut and Paste Developer - Express API Testing
+### _About Me_
+I am a retired civil engineer studying the MEAN stack as an avocation.
+I've found the software development "community" unparallelled in support for all levels of users.
+With a quick search, a crtl-c/crlt-v fixes your problem.
+No other profession offers more to it colleagues.
+However getting past the HW or sample app has been a struggle for me.

+This GitHub page is the first of several planned blogs on my efforts to get beyond HW.

+ Cliff Eby - 2017

 ### _Introduction_

 In an attempt to learn a little about testing, I tried to write some Mocha tests for my server API in a MEAN stack project.
 Once I included JWT authorization to the REST routes, I really struggled to get the test framework working.
-Once I abandoned the traditional &quot;ng test&quot; approach (more on that later), I started to ask questions &quot;What should I test?&quot;  &quot;Since I control the entire stack, can I adequately test my API on the client side?&quot;  &quot;What level of error reporting should my API generate?&quot;  and most importantly, &quot;Will my API tests ease front end development – What tradeoffs will I encounter?&quot;
+After I abandoned the traditional &quot;ng test&quot; approach (more on that later), I started to ask questions &quot;What should I test?&quot;  &quot;Since I control the entire stack, can I adequately test my API on the client side?&quot;  &quot;What level of error reporting should my API generate?&quot;  and most importantly, &quot;Will my API tests ease front end development – What tradeoffs will I encounter?&quot;

 A search for &quot;best practices&quot; for API and/or REST testing produced very little.
 Articles suggested consistency, comprehensiveness, middleware and documentation, but none addressed it in the context of an authenticated/authorized self-owned MEAN stack.